-So, who should be running Search Network campaigns?
-If you wonder if its a good fit for you, look at some of the things you should consider:
+So, who should be running search network campaigns?
+If you wonder if it’s a good fit for you, look at some of the things you should consider:

 - Your Organic Traffic is Blah: Unfortunately, many businesses cannot afford to rely on organic traffic anymore.
 Organic results focus on comparative content while ads can truly bring people directly to solutions.

 - You Sell an “Emergency” or “Specific” Product: Often time, the best businesses for search are for specific and “when-in-need” businesses.
-If you are a plumber, locksmith, lawyer or a service people need to find at specific times, almost immediately, you should be advertising on the Search Network.
+If you are a plumber, locksmith, lawyer or a service people need to find at specific times, almost immediately, you should be advertising on the search network.

 - You Want to Generate Quality Leads: Search ads are great for converting customers who are showing intent to buy.

-On the flipside, while search ads are all about Google, the display network has nothing to do with searching on a search engine platform.
+On the flip side, while search ads are all about Google, the display network has nothing to do with searching on a search engine platform.

-While Google Display Network ads operate within the AdWords interface, display ads work very differently from their paid search counterparts.
+While Google Display Network ads operate within the Google Ads interface, display ads work very differently from their paid search counterparts.
 The biggest difference is that your ads won’t be limited to appearing in one place but will be displayed across different websites that users are browsing on across the web.